dafinatoplanaj/dafinatoplanaj.github.io/_posts/2026-05-23-expectations.md

 He argues about the fact that adult love is not of that form.
 It isn’t fully unconditional.
 What he learnt is that to *love someone means to extend your care to the things your partner cares about to some degree, and learning to feel what the other person is feeling*.
 He became an aspirant, and to aspire he says, means *to want something before you actually want it*.
 He learnt to see through her with her in order to meet her wherever she was in that moment.

 To me it seems like Henrik is a mix of both.
-On one side he communicates like a romantic and on the other side he listens like a classic.
+On one side he speaks like a romantic and on the other side he loves like a classic.
 Maybe that’s the point.
 Not to choose one or another, not to see things as either black or white but to know when to reach and when to accept.